 Create a Shopping List

 Make a list of what you want to purchase and create it early.
 After you have your budget set, you can start deciding what you want to buy.
-You can choose to map it out by paper or electronically.
+Make your list as detailed or broad as you would like but it can be helpful to organize it by store category–for example, home, electronics, kitchen, and so on.
+You can choose to map it out on paper or electronically.
 Some people find it most comfortable to start a spreadsheet so that they can track the products, sale prices/dates, coupon codes, links to purchase and organize everything with their budget.
 This system works well because users can easily print it if needed, view on mobile, or edit on the go (depending on the program used).

 Tip #2 | Do your Research